sailpoint-oss/colab-non-employee-risk-management-splunk-addon/README.md

 ## Authentication:
-Non-employee Risk Management(NERM) uses bearer tokens to allow customers to authenticate to Non-employee Risk Management() API endpoints.
+Non-employee Risk Management uses bearer tokens to allow customers to authenticate to Non-employee Risk Management() API endpoints.
 Information on how to generate token is (https://documentation.sailpoint.com/ne-admin/help/setup/api.html)

 ## Audit Events:
-Non-employee Risk Management(NERM) Query for Audit events endpoint provides a search engine for Audit Events by **optionally** combining subject_type, type, and subject_id to narrow down the audit events.
+Non-employee Risk Management Query for Audit events endpoint provides a search engine for Audit Events by **optionally** combining subject_type, type, and subject_id to narrow down the audit events.

 ### Splunk Enterprise/Splunk Cloud: